 Senior Project Manager

 Jonathan comes to TAPS with years of development savvy.
-He saw a need to find a solution to the parking problem that real estate developers were encountering because he had dealt with it so many times himself.
-Time and time again, housing developments in dense neighborhoods were being stifled by the parking requirements and the difficulty that came from fitting that into the architectural design.
+He saw a need to find a solution to the parking problem that real estate developers were encountering because he had dealt with it many times himself.
+Time and time again, housing developments in dense neighborhoods were being stifled by the parking requirements and the difficulty of fitting that into the architectural design.
 Being aware that a better system already existed in many of the urbanized European and Asian countries, Jonathan chose to bring these practical solutions to his home base of Los Angeles and provide a service that is desperately needed in our car-centric metropolis.
-Through his wealth of development knowledge, Jonathan created The Automated Parking System, or TAPS.
-Because this technology is so new to the city, Jonathan and the TAPS team have been working closely with Planning and Building Department officials to actually write the code that all new automated parking systems must adhere to.
+Through his wealth of development knowledge, Jonathan created The Automated Parking System or TAPS.
+Because this technology is so new to the city, Jonathan and the TAPS team have been working closely with Planning and Building Department officials to write the code that all new automated parking systems must adhere to.

 He holds a bachelor’s degree in Engineering and a Masters’s in Architecture from Southern California Institute of Architecture.
 In his free time, Jonathan is an avid antique collector.